 - Geometric aberrations are caused by geometry (the shape of the lens or mirror).
 They are sometimes called monochromatic aberrations because they occur even for images formed with light of a single frequency.
 Images with noticeable geometric aberration are typified by poor focus (the image looks fuzzy) or distortion (the image turns straight lines into curves).

 Chromatic aberration comes in two types: axial and longitudinal.

 To reduce chromatic aberration, a higher quality optical device would use a special combination lens called an achromatic lens or achromat for short.
-The simplest such system consists of two lenses made of two different glasses: a converging lens made of crown glass (the very common kind of glass used in windows) and a diverging lens made of flint glass (the slightly fancier kind of glass used in chandeliers and crystal decanters).
+The simplest such system consists of two lenses made of two different glasses: a converging lens made of crown glass (the kind commonly used for drinking glasses and food jars) and a diverging lens made of flint glass (the slightly fancier kind of glass used in chandeliers and crystal decanters).
 An apochromatic lens corrects for both chromatic and spherical aberration.

 The apparent three dimensional appearance of this album cover is an optical illusion caused by chromatic aberration in the eye.